 and extreme climatic events, and the effect of elevated CO2

 in combination with disturbances such as fire on plants and communities.
-Visit our new website weedfutures.net
+Visit our website weedfutures.net

 Plant functional traits

 Understanding variation in plant functional traits and how they contribute to the diversity of ecological strategies employed by plants is a continuing research interest in the lab.
-Our research includes understanding relationships between plant traits and invasive success, understanding global patterns of variation in key traits such as leaf size (with Assoc.
-Prof. Ian Wright) and plant height (with Prof. Angela Moles and colleagues), and looking at relationships between plant traits and leaf isoprenoid emission capacity (with Assoc.
-Prof. Ian Wright and colleagues).
+Our research includes understanding relationships between plant traits and invasive success and understanding global patterns of variation in key traits.

-Images (top-bottom): The south African Pelargonium capitatum is invasive in Western Australia (Photo: Julia Cooke), Cattai Creek (photo: John Martyn), growing acacias in the glasshouse for soil feed-back experiments (photo: Christina Birnbaum), an example of extraordinary leaf shapes (photo: John Martyn).
+Images (top-bottom): Green walls on urban infrastructure, the south African Pelargonium capitatum is invasive in Western Australia (Photo: Julia Cooke), growing acacias in the glasshouse for volatile experiments (photo: Christina Birnbaum), an example of extraordinary leaf shapes (photo: John Martyn), Myrtaceae leaf infected by Myrtle Rust (photo: CRC).